Toskërishte · Standard Albanian basis

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Gheg Albanian is a dialect of Albanian.
+Gheg Albanian is a dialect of the Albanian language.

 Gheg Albanian is part of the Europe region on DialectAtlas.